 Friends may sign the register book

-Thomas was preceded in death by his parents, Raymond and Claretta Jo Mathews.
+He was preceded in death by his father, and one grandson, Reid Ryan Banzet.

-The family suggests memorials to the Coffeyville Church of Christ or the charity of the donor's choice.
-Contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.
+The family suggests memorials to the Johnson Center for Basic Cancer Research at Kansas State University; contributions may be left with the funeral home or mailed in care of David W. Barnes Funeral Home, 306 North Cline Road, Coffeyville, KS 67337.